 What is APR?

 APR is a measure used to show how much the interest on credit will be.
 It shows it by displaying the amount that you will need to repay in interest on an annual basis.
 While it’s worth bearing in mind that no measure is perfect (not least because interest rates can change over the lifetime of a loan), APR can be a useful way to compare loans.
 But while it’s often used, it’s not quite as often explained.
 The basic idea of APR is that it allows for an easy way to compare loans.
 By looking at the amount of interest earned on a loan on an annual basis, you can then see which offers the better deal.
-It’s not flawless, but it’s one of the best measures that’s out there.
+It’s not flawless, but it’s one of the best measures that are out there.

 Compound interest is an important aspect to credit that not everybody understands.
 Basically, as a loan goes on, you end up needing to pay interest on the entire amount owed – including any interest already gathered on the loan.